-Mr M Kirkland welcomes you to the Science Department where we have a wide range of enthusiastic and passionate scientists who can really make the science come alive in lessons.
+Mr W Brown welcomes you to the Science Department where we have a wide range of enthusiastic and passionate scientists who can really make the science come alive in lessons.

 Every lesson aims to contribute towards the development of five specific science skills.
 The development of the five science skills will allow students to succeed in science, other subjects and also in their future lives.
 The five science skills students will develop are:

 - Processing and presenting data - Graph drawing

 We have eight state of the art laboratories which are equipped with a wide range of technology so students can practically experience all aspects of Science.
 Educational visits and enrichment sessions are offered to different groups in all Key Stages and we have post-academy science sessions for students that wish to develop their understanding.
 There is also the opportunity to attend the popular science club, where students get to experience a number of experiments which they would not usually get to see in lessons.
 These experiments include; building hovercrafts, dissecting rats and growing your own bacteria!

 All students will have access to Educake; an online Science assessment website which they can use to support the work they complete in lessons.
 Students from Year 9 onward will also be given a CGP revision guide to allow them to develop their understanding of challenging topics at home.